surrealdb/surrealist/README.md

 - 🔭 Start a local database directly from the application
 - 📜 Query history & Query favoriting

+## How to use
+You can [read our documentation](https://surrealist.starlane.studio/) for information on how to use Surrealist.

 ## Web App
 You can use Surrealist by visiting https://surrealist.app/